pyxem/kikuchipy/doc/pattern_processing.rst

 ``metadata``, which can be loaded via :meth:`~kikuchipy.signals.ebsd.EBSD.set_experimental_parameters`.
 The static background pattern can also be passed to the ``static_bg`` parameter.
-Passing ``relative=True`` ensures that relative intensities between patterns are kept when the patterns are scaled after correction to fill the intensity range available for the data type, e.g. [0, 255] for ``uint8``.
+Passing ``relative=True`` (default) ensures that relative intensities between patterns are kept when they are rescaled after correction to fill the available data range.
+In this case, for a scan of data type ``uint8`` with data range [0, 255], the highest pixel intensity in a scan is stretched to 255 (and the lowest to 0), while the rest is rescaled keeping relative intensities between patterns.
+With ``relative=False``, all patterns are equally stretched to [0, 255].

 .. _dynamic-background-correction: